Caution: Gifts of services

 - What you need to know to issue an official donation receipt

 - Determining fair market value of gifts in kind (non-cash gifts)

 - When should a charity issue a receipt?

-- What information must appear on an official donation receipt?
+- What information must be on an official donation receipt from a registered charity?

 - Deemed fair market value rule

 - Cause-related marketing